 The Whitefish Point Underwater Diving Preserve offers deep-diving experiences in Lake Superior on a variety of shipwrecks in its 376 square mile area.
 If there is truly a graveyard of Lake Superior, it is the general area of Whitefish Point.

-Wildman Whitewater Ranch, N12080 Allison Lane, Athelstane, WI 54104.
+Wildman Adventure Company, N12080 Allison Lane, Athelstane, WI 54104.
 Phone 715-757-2938.
 Whitewater Rafting in northeastern Wisconsin on the Peshtigo and Pier's Gorge on the Menominee River.
 Rock Climbing, Ropes Course, Biking.
 Camping and Cabins on the Peshtigo River.
 Great Family Vacation.
 ATV Trail Tours.
 Snowmobile Trail Tours.
 Golfing at Bombers on Highway 8 between Norway MI and Niagara WI on the Wisconsin/Upper Peninsula border.

 Wilderness Shores, 27 wilderness recreation areas where visitors can explore a variety of memorable outdoor experiences; fishing, camping, hiking, canoeing, hunting, skiing, a nature-watcher's paradise.
 All within 40 miles of Iron Mountain Michigan.